 Let the Complement of G be G'.
-The Complement of a graph is a graph with all of the same nodes, but if there's no edge between nodes a and b in G, then there is an edge between a and b in G', and if there is an edge between a and b in G'.
+The Complement of a graph is a graph with all of the same nodes, but if there's no edge between nodes a and b in G, then there is an edge between a and b in G', and if there is an edge between a and b in G, then there is no edge between a and b in G'.